 The first chapter (in its present, working stage) to Greg's book, titled The Art and Evolution of Piano Recital Programming.
-It's a comical synopsis of the evolution of the piano recital and programming told the perspective of an innocent, 300-year-old fugue.
+It's a comical synopsis of the evolution of the piano recital and programming told from the perspective of an innocent, 300-year-old fugue.
 Footnotes have been removed from this version.

 Prelude: The Cat's Fugue